- Instructions for Form 1040-NR-EZ - Introductory Material

 Your filing status is single.

-Your modified AGI is less than $80,000.
+Your modified adjusted gross income (AGI) is less than $85,000.
 Use lines 2 through 4 of the Student Loan Interest Deduction Worksheet to figure your modified AGI.

 Use the Student Loan Interest Deduction Worksheet to figure your student loan interest deduction.